mickiedd/carnd_t1p4/writeup.md

 #### 2. Use color transforms, gradients, etc., to create a thresholded binary image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the 15st code cell of the IPython notebook located in "./p4.ipynb".

 I start by convert the undistored image from RGB channels to HLS channels, and with the l channel, I calculate the derivative in x by cv2.Sobel, and then I absolute x derivative to accentuate lines away from horizontal.Then I threshold x gradient and alose threshold color channel by the s channel.The default threash hold for these is (170, 255).At last I stack each channel together to make a combined binary image.